redruin1/factorio-draftsman/README.md

     test            # Run test suite against {current Factorio version, all Python versions}
-    test-all        # Run test suite against {all Factorio versions, latest Python version} (LONG) report-coverage # Combine all coverage files and create HTML report
+    test-all        # Run test suite against {all Factorio versions, latest Python version} (LONG) report-coverage # Combine all coverage files and create HTML report benchmark       # Run benchmark tests and save profiles for this Draftsman version
 ```

 Note that testing currently is only guaranteed to pass with a vanilla [environment](https://factorio-draftsman.readthedocs.io/en/latest/concepts/environment.html).